Louis M. Martin: The Martin Act

 Martin sponsored the Martin Act which was passed by the New York Legislature in 1921(New York General Business Law article 23-A, sections 352–353).
 The Martin Act is a New York anti-fraud law, widely considered to be the most severe blue sky law in the country.
 The Act grants the Attorney General of New York expansive law enforcement powers to conduct investigations of securities fraud and bring civil or criminal actions against alleged violators of the Act.

 Albert Ottinger became the first New York Attorney General to make use of the Act in 1925, ultimately using it to shut down the Consolidated Stock Exchange.
 Following Ottinger's tenure, the Act remained largely dormant for decades.
 For the remainder of the 20th century, the Act was known mainly for investigations of "small-time fraud."

 NY Attorney General Eliot Spitzer is credited with having revived the law during his tenure, and his office launched a Martin Act investigation against Merrill Lynch for suspected fraud in 2001.
 Ultimately, Merrill settled, agreeing to pay a $100 million fine and change the way its analysts are paid to head off possible criminal charges that it misled investors with tainted stock research.

-In September 2022, New York Attorney General Letitia James filed suit against the Trump Organization, having demonstrated liability by Donald J. Trump, his sons Donald Trump Jr. and Eric Trump, along with the Trump Organization's former Chief Financial Officer Allen Weisselberg.
+In September 2022, New York Attorney General Letitia James filed suit against the Trump Organization, having demonstrated liability by Donald Trump, his sons Donald Trump Jr. and Eric Trump, along with the Trump Organization's former Chief Financial Officer Allen Weisselberg.

 On September 26, 2023, Manhattan Justice Arthur Engoron ruled that Donald J. Trump was liable for fraud ahead of trial in the New York Attorney General's lawsuit (accusing him of exaggerating his net worth by billions of dollars a year on financial records submitted to banks and insurers) – a major blow to the former president in the biggest civil case against him.
 Trump, his top executives, and heirs were declared completely liable of "persistent and repeated fraud", and the real estate empire was unceremoniously stripped of its business licenses in New York, ahead of a massive trial that seeks to hit them with more than $250 million in penalties for bank fraud.